hn303/30DayMapChallenge-Bot/README.md

 ## Twitter Data

 #30DayMapChallenge related tweets are collected via Twitter REST API with the hashtag `#30DayMapChallenge`.
 The example of raw .json data returned via Twitter REST API can be found in `.\example` folder.
-This repo only select serveral attributes from tweet metadata including: `tweet_id`, `tweet_text`, `language`, `tweet_created_at`, `retweet`, `favorite`, `hashtags`, `user_id`, `user_name`, `user`, `user_loc`, `user_follower`, `friends_count`, `media` and save as .csv file in `.\data` folder.
+This repo only selects several attributes from tweet metadata, including: `tweet_id`, `tweet_text`, `language`, `tweet_created_at`, `retweet`, `favourite`, `hashtags`, `user_id`, `user_name`, `user`, `user_loc`, `user_follower`, `friends_count`, `media` and save as .csv file in `.\data` folder.

 Note:

-- `#30DayMapChallenge` with image attached
+- `#30DayMapChallenge` with media attachments
-- search tweets by date since everyday has diffferent map theme
+- search tweets by date
-- cleanning process for late entry tweets is only conducted in first two days
-- some tweets in certain time zones (such as Pacific Time) might be searched and archived in file next day
+- some tweets in certain time zones (such as Pacific Time) might be searched and collected in the 'next' day

 ## Daily Tweets Statistics

-There are around 8446 media (i.,e, images/gifs/videos) found in #30DayMapChallenge tweets in Nov 2022.
+There are around **8446** media attachments (i.e., images/gifs/videos) found in #30DayMapChallenge tweets in Nov 2022.

 ![images](./static/maps_daily.png)

 ## Top Favourited/:heart: Maps

-As [Topi Tjukanov](https://twitter.com/tjukanov) mentioned in [30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) page, this map challenge is NOT a competition.
-Although this repo sorts maps by their favorite count and retweet count, this repo never intend to compare all the wonderful maps but create a altas of inspiring maps.
+As [Topi Tjukanov](https://twitter.com/tjukanov) mentioned in [30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) page, this mapping challenge is NOT a competition.
+Although this repo sorts maps by their favourite count and retweet count, this repo never intends to compare all the wonderful maps but creates an altas of inspiring maps.

-Top favorited tweets refers to the tweets get many `liked`/:heart:.
-The faviorite count is extracted from `favorite_count` value in tweet metadata.
+Top favourited tweets refer to the tweets that get many `liked`/:heart:.
+The favourite count is extracted from `favorite_count` value in tweet metadata.

 |                                                                                 |                                                     |                                                                                     |                                   December 2021                                    |                                                         |                                                               |                                                                                                   |
 | :-----------------------------------------------------------------------------: | :-------------------------------------------------: | :---------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------: | :-----------------------------------------------------: | :-----------------------------------------------------------: | :-----------------------------------------------------------------------------------------------: |